 If you hire non-EU lorry drivers, they are only allowed to drive your lorries if they have a driver's attestation issued by the Dutch National and International Road Transport Organisation (NIWO).
 To be able to apply for the attestation (in Dutch), they need a valid work permit and a driver's certificate of professional competence.

 If a transport company from an EU member state transports goods between 2 points within the borders of another Member State, this will constitute cabotage.
 Carriers may undertake no more than 3 cabotage trips in another country.
 After that, they have to cross the border again.
+When the last permitted cabotage operation has been finished, the truck is not allowed to be used for cabotage for 4 days in that country.
+The truck must return to the transport company’s home country every 8 weeks.
 In the Netherlands, the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT) enforces this rule.

 Dispensation abnormal load